Request Information

 MATH 8A

 In this course, students begin with the fundamentals of algebra.
 They compare, order, and perform operations on rational and irrational numbers; use inverse operations to solve for a variable in one- and two-step equations; write and solve two-step equations from contextual situations; and analyze properties of functions, focusing on linear functions.
 The next area of study is very large and very small numbers, where they will solve expressions involving powers of a common base, convert numbers to and from scientific notation, and perform operations on numbers in scientific notation.
-They will then move on to geometry, where they will perform rigid transformations on figures and prove congruence of figures through a series of rigid transformations.
+They will then move on to geometry, where they will perform rigid transformations on figures and prove the congruence of figures through a series of rigid transformations.

 MATH 8B